rozek/banglejs-2-analog-clock-construction-kit/README.md

 })();
 ```

-Just use this template to implement your own clock size calculator and publish it in a way that Espruino may `require` it.
+Just use this template to implement your own clockwork and publish it in a way that Espruino may `require` it.
 You may also use the [simple Clockwork](https://github.com/rozek/banglejs-2-simple-clockwork) as code base to start from.

 ### Clock Size Calculators ###